Email Address Input Field in Fluent Forms

 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

-The advanced options available for the email input fields are as followed:
+The Advanced options available for the Email input fields are as follows:

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.

 - Element Class: Add custom CSS classes to the input field itself.

 - Help Message: You can use this option to guide your user thoroughly.
 Add your text here, which will be shown as a help message to the user.